mithril-security/aicert/docs/docs/getting-started/tech-overview.md

 AICert is composed of the following elements:

 + **Base image**  containing our selected OS for reproducibility
-+ **Server** on top that takes inputs specified in the AICert config file, applies the algorithm to the data and uses TPM primitives to create a certificate
++ **The Server**, which is responsible for running training and creating our cryptographic proof file
-+ **CLI tool** to provision the VM with our predefined hardware/software stack, launches AI builder’s program and returns outputs and proof files to them
++ **CLI tool**, which enables AI builders to supply model inputs, launch training and receive proof file
 + **Client-side Python SDK** to verify and inspect AI certificates

 ## ➡️ Workflow of AICert
 ________________________________________________________